Chapter 17 Apriori and Post-Hoc Comparisons

 An A Priori test is a hypothesis test that you had planned to make before you conducted the experiment.
 They’re sometimes called planned comparisons.

 You’d think that we would simply conduct an independent measures two-tailed t-test using these two group means and variances, while ignoring all of the other conditions (and sometimes this is what people do).
-But since we have \(MS_{within}\), we should use this value since it’s a better estimate of the population variance than the pooled variance from just two groups (assuming homogeneity of variance).
+But since we have \(MS_{within}\), and if we assume homogeneity of variance, we can use this value in the denominator of the t-test since it’s a better estimate of the population variance than the pooled variance from just two groups.

-The old t-statistic was (since we have equal sample size, n):
+The regular old t-statistic was (since we have equal sample size, n):

 \[t=\frac{\overline{X}_{1}-\overline{X}_{5}}{\sqrt{\frac{s_{1}^2+s_{5}^2}{n}}} = \frac{77.11 - 48.37}{\sqrt{\frac{25.3^2 + 15^2}{10}}} = 3.091 \]